Updated March 2017

 Best Cameras Under $100

 For less than $100 I recommend the best HD webcam: Logitech C920

 The Logitech C920 will suffice until you can get a more professional camera.

-If you don’t have any money to spend on a camera yet then you’ll have to use something you already own: most likely your smartphone (or an iPod Touch).
+If you don’t have any money to spend on a camera yet then you’ll have to use something you already own: most likely your smartphone.
 Almost everyone has an iPhone or Android smartphone, and if you’ve gotten it within the past couple years then it should be able to shoot full HD 1080p video.

 If you plan to record videos with your smartphone or webcam I highly recommend these accessories:

 - Video app such as Filmic Pro for iOS or Cinema FV-5 for Android

 - Good microphone (because high-quality audio is the bee’s knees)